 The exhibit is a collaboration between the National Human Genome Research Institute, one of the 27 NIH Institutes, and the legendary Smithsonian Institution.
-The result is a display that truly mesmerizes the visitor, or at least that was the effect on my son and me.
+The result is a display which truly mesmerizes the visitor, or at least that was the effect on my son and myself.

 The exhibit opens by illustrating how genomic science changed archeology and paleontology, augmenting knowledge of human origins and helping answer questions about our ancestry.
 By clicking many buttons, the curious visitor meets people and their genomes, tracks backward to their ancestors and to the continents where their genes came from.